AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Saving queries {#saving-queries}

-The [!DNL Query Editor] provides a save function that allows you to save a query and work on it later.
-To save a query, select **[!UICONTROL Save]** in the top-right corner of [!DNL Query Editor].
+The Query Editor provides a save function that allows you to save a query and work on it later.
+To save a query, select **[!UICONTROL Save]** in the top-right corner of Query Editor.
 Before a query can be saved, a name must be provided for the query using the **[!UICONTROL Query Details]** panel.

 >[!NOTE]
 >